reem-shaikh/React/02-06/context-app/README.md

 const ChildD = () => {
   return (
-  //we are sharing (function) data from any component to any other component, not necessarily from parent to child component
+  #we are sharing (function) data from any component to any other component, not necessarily from parent to child component
-  //Lifting state from ChildD to App.js and then the state is passed as props to Child4.js directly through context API
+  #Lifting state from ChildD to App.js and then the state is passed as props to Child4.js directly through context API
   <setNameContext.Consumer>
     {param => {
       return (